Alpine ski touring section specific guidelines for the season 2016-2017

 If you need information please come to our club introduction evening, @cern on Thursday November 10.

-In case of questions, please contact us --> email@example.com.
+In case of urgent questions, please contact us --> email@example.com.

 Weekly meeting (Permanence)

 |Weekly meetings (permanence) are held on Thursdays from 18:00 to 19:00, starting at the beginning Thursday the 05th of January 2017, at the Clubs Mezzanine above Cafeteria N° 2 (Building 504) for signing up to the different outings.
 It is mandatory to pay the fees before the first outing you'll registered for.|

 To join the outings, you must registered as a ski club member and as a ski touring section member, and also have a Carte Neige!